cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 ## Your GUI

-Now you are going to boot up the frontend created by Starport by using the commands provided in the `readme.md` file of the `checkers` folder.
-For this, you let the chain run in its own process, and open a new terminal window, also in your `checkers` folder, where you type:
+Now boot up the frontend created by Starport by using the commands provided in the `readme.md` file of the `checkers` folder.
+For this you let the chain run in its own process and open a new terminal window in your `checkers` folder.
+In this terminal execute:

 ```sh
 $ cd vue